How to Study for the GRE

 -Error log helps you organize yourself, and show you what questions you still need to do, which questions you need to understand, and the patterns in what you’re getting wrong.
 It will also help you repeat questions so you can remember the strategies necessary on test day.

 -The official GRE books (official guide, quant supplement, verbal supplement)

 –Manhattan Prep 5 Lb GRE book, for extra quant questions (the official books don’t have enough)

 -My recommendations: my strategy guides

--Plan for roughly 100 hours of hardcore studying to go up 10-15 points on quant or verbal
+Otherwise, plan for roughly 100 hours of hardcore studying to go up 10-15 points on quant or verbal.

 Vocabulary: how can we break down the sentence to tell us what goes in the blank, especially key sign posts (like but, likewise, etc.)?
 Is what we missed simply not knowing the word, or was our comprehension off?

 Reading Comprehension: what precise part of the passage did I need to read to get the correct answer?

 Critical Reasoning: how does the argument work (premise, reasoning, conclusion)? how does the correct answer fit into the argument?